 By now you’ve surely noticed that I mentioned using a torque wrench a whole lot today.
 Torque wrenches are a very important part of any home mechanic’s tool collection and are becoming increasingly important as bikes are becoming lighter in weight and are using carbon fiber components.
 Improperly tightening or over-tightening bolts can lead to stripped threads and crushed carbon, so it is extremely important to torque bolts to manufacturer’s specifications.
-You can get an inexpensive beam-style torque wrench to use with a screwdriver bit set and ¼” socket that you have in your toolbox, or spend a bit more on a more portable torque wrench from the likes of Park Tools, but that small investment up front is a lot cheaper than what it will cost to replace that $200 carbon seat post or $400 boutique hub you just bought because you tightened down a bolt too much.
+You can get an inexpensive beam-style torque wrench like the one I use (Check latest price at Amazon) to use with a screwdriver bit set and ¼” socket that you have in your toolbox, or spend a bit more on a more portable torque wrench like this one I have and recomened from Park Tools, but that small investment up front is a lot cheaper than what it will cost to replace that $200 carbon seat post or $400 boutique hub you just bought because you tightened down a bolt too much.

 And as always, if you don’t feel comfortable with performing repairs, don’t be afraid to take your bike to a local bike shop, or find a mechanically inclined friend to help.
 There’s no shame in asking for help, and you may even find the opportunity to learn how to do it yourself the next time.

-Things mentioned above that I use and recommend:
+Things mentioned above that I use (Amazon links for current prices):

 Rob is a New England native who has been living in Charlotte, North Carolina, since 2012.
 Upon learning how to ride at the age of five he quickly found that everything is better on a bicycle, and hasn’t stopped riding since.